adri326/stackline/README.md

 More complex programs can be expressed in this language.
 You can find some in the [examples](./examples/) folder!

 A reference sheet of every character used in this language is available at [characters.md](./characters.md).
+We recommend that you have a read of it or that you keep it at hand whenever you're analyzing someone else's code written in Stackline.

 ## Installing